mbaumer/us_hep_funding/docs/_states/NY.md

 [Back to top](#top)
 ## NY-16 -- Rep. Eliot L. Engel (D) -- [Wikipedia](https://en.wikipedia.org/wiki/NY-16)
 ### Committees
-Eliot L. Engel is the #4 Republican on the House Committee on Energy and Commerce
+Eliot L. Engel is the #4 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```